rrenaliasupc/ReverseShell/README.md

 ## Overview

 This repository contains an implementation of a ReverseShell viewed in class but with some improvements:
-- Return system information of the clien on connection
+- Return system information of the client on connection
 - Allow to work in different bash types in case in windows (cmd, powershell and wsl) it they are installed
 - Allow multiple clients connected to the server.
 A new UI based in tabs allows to manage it
 - Minnnor UI improvements